Watson and Tressel Training Site

 The seasonal facility will accommodate athletic team practices, intramural sports, campus-wide activities and special events benefiting students, faculty, staff and the community throughout the year.

-Soccer, men’s and women’s track and field, baseball, softball and football have the ability to practice in a safer, more comfortable environment.
+Soccer, men’s and women’s track and field, baseball, golf, softball and football have the ability to practice in a safer, more comfortable environment.
 The facility also provides a significantly prolonged practice season to meet the challenge of the elevated level of competition YSU seeks to embrace.